 Does Porcelain Crack Under Heat?

-Porcelain is a highly durable clay fired at very high temperatures, so it is often called “high fired porcelain.”
-Because it is fired at such high temperatures, it is tough for porcelain to crack or get damaged due to heat.
+Porcelain is a highly durable clay fired at very high temperatures, often called “high-fired porcelain.”
+Because it is fired at such high temperatures, it is tough for porcelain to crack or damage due to heat.

 You can learn more by reading Does Porcelain Crack Under Heat? by clicking here.